History of medicine in Canada: 20th century

-The twentieth century saw the discovery of insulin by Frederick Banting and his colleagues, Charles Best, J.J.R.
-Macleod, and J.B.
-Collip in 1922.
-For this, Frederick Banting and J.J.R.
-Macleod of the University of Toronto won the 1923 Nobel Prize in Physiology and Medicine.
+The 20th century saw the discovery of insulin by Frederick Banting and his colleagues, Charles Best, John Macleod, and James Collip, in 1922.
+For this, Banting and Macleod of the University of Toronto won the 1923 Nobel Prize in Physiology and Medicine.
 Dr. Wilder Penfield, who discovered a successful surgical treatment for epilepsy called the "Montreal procedure", founded the Montreal Neurological Institute in 1934.

-The early 20th century saw the first widespread calls for increased government involvement and the idea of a national health insurance system had considerable popularity.
+The early 20th century saw the first widespread calls for increased government involvement, and the idea of a national health insurance system had considerable popularity.
 During the Great Depression, calls for a public health system were widespread.
-Doctors who had long feared such an idea reconsidered hoping a government system could provide some stability as the depression had badly affected the medical community.
+Doctors who had long feared such an idea reconsidered, hoping a government system could provide some stability, as the depression had badly affected the medical community.
 However, governments had little money to enact the idea.
 In 1935, the United Farmers of Alberta passed a bill creating a provincial insurance program, but they lost office later that year and the Social Credit Party scrapped the plan due to the financial situation in the province.
 The next year a health insurance bill passed in British Columbia, but its implementation was halted over objections from doctors.
-William Lyon Mackenzie King promised to introduce such a scheme, but while he created the Department of Health he failed to introduce a national program.
+William Lyon Mackenzie King promised to introduce such a scheme, but while he created the Department of Health, he failed to introduce a national program.